 The dampness had been caused by a badly fitting reservoir filler surround.
 That was well cleaned and new mastic applied before refitting.

-Cross over bar on the Carver mover.
+2…Crossover bar on the Carver mover.

 When I bought my Avondale it was already fitted with a Carver mover however, it didn’t have a cross-over bar.
 That’s the connecting rod which allows the mover to be applied to both wheels but from only one side.
-Where I park my van at home – close along side the house, to be able to operate the mover from only one side is essential.
+Where I park my van at home – close alongside the house, to be able to operate the mover from only one side is essential.

 A quick look under the van at the mover told me what I needed.
-On ebay I bought two 10mm sockets and a one metre length of 15x15mm square stainless steel tube.
-I already had some square tube to use as the centre part so by drilling two holes in the centre tube and welding a 13mm nut over each hole, I was able to slide in the side bars and lock them with the bolts.
-Two short lengths of 12mm square steel inserted into the ends of the sliding bars held the 10mm sockets on the cross bars.
+On eBay, I bought two 10mm sockets and a one-metre length of 15x15mm square stainless steel tube.
+I already had some square tube to use as the centre part so by drilling two holes in the centre tube and welding a 13mm nut over each hole, I was able to slide in the sidebars and lock them with the bolts.
+Two short lengths of 12mm square steel inserted into the ends of the sliding bars held the 10mm sockets on the crossbars.
 A quick coat of Hammerite and the job was ready to fit.
 Total cost around £12.

-Restore tired worktop edges.
+3…Restore tired worktop edges.

 Some the wooden edging strips where they had been constantly wiped with a damp cloth were looking very tired after 13 years of use.
 I started by rubbing down the edges with fine wire wool.
 Don’t use glass paper.
 It will take off the high spots.
 Because the wire wool takes up the shape of the moulding, it keeps the rubbed surface even.
 After dusting off and wiping down with a damp cloth, I left the job till next day to dry.
 The edge mouldings were now going to be sprayed, so the worktop was masked off with tape up to the moulding and newspaper was added to protect from over spray.
 The underside and doors were also masked.
-With the masking done, a can of clear lacquer – the type bought in Halfords and used as the top coat on metallic paintwork – was used.
+With the masking done, a can of clear lacquer – the type bought in Halfords and used as the topcoat on metallic paintwork – was used.

-The spray needs to be done down the length of edging quickly in just one wipe from a distance of around six inches..
+The spray needs to be done down the length of edging quickly in just one wipe from a distance of around six inches.
 Do more and it will run and start to sag.
 After a couple of minutes, a second wipe is given, and a few minutes later, a third, then a fourth.
 If you are not familiar with spray cellulose, the spray jet is cleaned by inverting the can and spraying until it clears.
 Then the can will be workable next time you need it.
 Carefully remove the newspaper and masking tape and leave the job for a couple of days to harden.
 (Also you’ll want to get out of the heavy atmosphere left in the van.)
 A couple of days later, some fine wire wool well lubricated with wax polish was lightly rubbed over the edging and a few minutes later buffed with a polishing cloth.
-The wax polish I used was a mix of bees wax, carnauba and white spirit, but any light coloured shoe polish would do.
+The wax polish I used was a mix of beeswax, carnauba and white spirit, but any light coloured shoe polish would do.

-Fold-away TV shelf.
+4…Fold-away TV shelf.

-No where in my van was there a place where I could set up to view my TV.
-I decided I needed a fold up shelf attached to the end of the sink unit.
+Nowhere in my van was there a place where I could set up to view my TV.
+I decided I needed a fold-up shelf attached to the end of the sink unit.
 I wanted the woodwork to match as near as possible the grain and colour of the rest of the van.

 I began by looking at different items in the local DIY stores.
 I found a good match in the form of a 36”x12” shelf and also a length of matching beading to cover the raw cut edges.
 The shelf was hinged so that it could fold up out of the way.
 Catches were found in caravan accessory shops.

-At sometime my caravan had suffered from floor de lamination because when I bought it the job had already been done with the carpet being replaced at the same time.
-Unfortunately the carpet chosen was of fairly poor quality and was beginning to show signs of wear, mainly through repeated cleaning around the sink and fridge areas.
-After much deliberation I decided to replace it with vinyl and started to look around at types and colours.
+At some time my caravan had suffered from floor delamination because when I bought it the job had already been done with the carpet being replaced at the same time.
+Unfortunately, the carpet chosen was of fairly poor quality and was beginning to show signs of wear, mainly through repeated cleaning around the sink and fridge areas.
+After much deliberation, I decided to replace it with vinyl and started to look around at types and colours.
 I discovered that flooring came not only in various widths but also in 2mm and 4mm thicknesses.
 The thinner vinyl I thought would eventually show up joints and imperfections in the wood floor so I was looking at 4mm offcuts.
 But then it was time for me to go off to Spain for the winter so the job was put on the ‘back burner’.

 At the beginning of March when I came home I found myself with several hours to spend in Calais whilst waiting for my tunnel crossing so I spent some time browsing in Leroy Merlin’s DIY store.
 Wandering around I came across their rack of offcuts.
 Most of them were rejected because of being the wrong size, wrong colour, wrong quality and wrong pattern.
 But one 4mtr wide off-cut got me really excited.
 The colour appealed and it was the right thickness and quality, but would there be sufficient to do the job?
 Backwards and forwards I went between the shop and the caravan to take measurements.
 Finally, I decided, I would have it.
-Because of its length it had to go into the caravan through the end bathroom window and travel on the floor.
+Because of its length, it had to go into the caravan through the end bathroom window and travel on the floor.

 The previous owner’s fitter had removed the original carpet by cutting around the furniture then fitting the new carpet on the exposed floor.
 It was only lightly glued around the edges so I carefully removed it and used it as a template to cut the vinyl.
-Many Avondales have their spare wheel in a well accessed through a lift up panel in the floor.
+Many Avondales have their spare wheel in a well accessed through a lift-up panel in the floor.
 That was an added complication but I trimmed the edges around the well with 25x25mm aluminium angle.
-Fortunately because there’s a sliding door to the end bathroom, the laying of the vinyl could be done in two sections.
+Fortunately, because there’s a sliding door to the end bathroom, the laying of the vinyl could be done in two sections.
 To go down the centre of the caravan I bought a length of carpet runner.

 7…A Second shelf in overhead cupboards.

 Like many caravan cupboards mine had space for an extra shelf but without one being fitted.
 I used some pieces of Formica which I had to hand in the workshop.
-First a piece was cut just slightly smaller than the shape of the cupboard.
+First, a piece was cut just slightly smaller than the shape of the cupboard.

 Then edging was cut from 12x12mm square timber and glued on the underside of the Formica.
 To support the shelves I fixed four equal lengths of 6mm dowel rod in each corner lightly held in place with a single dab of glue.
 The shelf sits on the four dowels.
-If at sometime in the future the shelves need to be removed, they can be quickly dismantled.
+If at some time in the future the shelves need to be removed, they can be quickly dismantled.

 It always useful to have a secure storage place in the caravan where passports, spare cash, keys and other valuables can be left.
 I bought a cash box 230mmx150mmx70mm with two keys from a stationers store.
 Decide on a suitable site for the box – probably in the base of a cupboard.
 As it’s necessary to do some of the work under the caravan choose a spot with fairly easy access, Before finally deciding on a site make sure there are no chassis members or pipes in the area.

-Replacing my Truma Trumatic S2003
+9….Replacing my Truma Trumatic S2003